achasveachas/freddit/plan.md

         number of posts
         moderator/admin

-  Thread
+  conversation
     Belongs to a User
     Has many posts
     Has an OP

   Post
     Belongs to a User
-    Belongs to a Thread
+    Belongs to a conversation
     Has a time_created and time_modified

 Controllers